skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ### Code lines not longer than 80 characters

-In order for the code chunks beeing nicely displyed in the HTML version of RTutor, please avoid lines of codes that are longer than 80 characters.
+In order for the code chunks being nicely displayed in the HTML version of RTutor, please avoid lines of codes that are longer than 80 characters.
 You can add manual line breaks in your R code.